25 VS Code Extensions Worth Installing in 2026

 }

-I disable "info" and "hint" levels to reduce visual noise.
-Having only errors and warnings highlighted keeps the editor clean.
+I disable "info" and "hint" levels to cut visual noise.
+Only errors and warnings.
+Keeps the editor clean.

 3. Pretty TypeScript Errors

-Publisher: yoavbls Why it matters: TypeScript error messages are notoriously unreadable, especially for complex generic types.
-This extension formats them into a human-readable layout with syntax highlighting.
+Publisher: yoavbls Why it matters: TypeScript error messages are notoriously unreadable, especially with complex generic types.
+You know the ones — a wall of angle brackets and nested conditional types that makes your eyes glaze over.
+Pretty TypeScript Errors formats them into a human-readable layout with syntax highlighting.
 If you write TypeScript, this extension alone will save you countless minutes of squinting at type error soup.

 API Testing